datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ![Flowchart Push Button](images/push_button_flow_chart.png)

-In Arduino IDE, in the top menu 'Tools > Boards' select 'Arduino/Genuino Mega or Mega 2560'
+In the Arduino IDE, go in the top menu 'Tools > Boards', and  select 'Arduino/Genuino Mega or Mega 2560'

 Then press the Verify button (green circle with tick).